My shopping cart

 In 1996, his friend Lizz Winstead tapped him to create a weekly segment for Comedy Central’s “The Daily Show.”
 The segment, a three-minute rant about whatever was bothering him at the moment, evolved into Back in Black, becoming one of the most popular and longest-running segments on the show for both the Jon Stewart era, and now The Daily Show with Trevor Noah.
 Black has also taped four specials for the “Comedy Central Presents” series, co-created “Last Laugh with Lewis Black” and presided over “Lewis Black’s The Root of All Evil.”
 His popular appearances on Comedy Central helped to win him Best Male Stand-Up at the American Comedy Awards in 2001.

 Increased exposure from “The Daily Show” generated a record deal with Stand Up!
 Records.
 His first CD, “The White Album,” was released in 2000 to critical acclaim.
-Black followed with eight more—six under the Comedy Central Records label.
-He has received five Grammy® nominations and two wins for his work.
+Black followed with eleven more—six under the Comedy Central Records label.
+He has received six Grammy® nominations and two wins for his work.
 The first nomination came in 2006 for “Luther Burbank Performing Arts Center Blues,” the second in 2009 for “Anticipation.”
 In 2007 he won the Grammy for Best Comedy Album for “The Carnegie Hall Performance,” and again in 2011 for “Stark Raving Black.”
 His 2012 release, “In God We Rust” (Comedy Central Records) was also nominated for a Grammy.
+This year he is again nominated for a Grammy, for his comedy album “Thanks for Risking Your Life”.

 Black has filmed two specials for HBO, including “Black On Broadway” and “Red, White and Screwed.”
 The latter was nominated for an Emmy® in 2007.
 He had a regular feature for two seasons on “Inside the NFL” (for which he earned a Sports Emmy) and in 2006, he was asked to participate in “Comic Relief.”